-There is currently no facility for receiving Freewill Offering Envelopes at church and the advice we have been given is against collecting them from people’s homes.
-During the current situation there are a number of ways you may continue to support the church in meeting its financial obligations of bills etc. For details please follow the link to our giving page:
+With the resumption of worship those attending Church will be able to return their Freewill Offering Envelopes at church.
+However we understand that some parishioners may not be able to attend church or may not be confident to return during the current pandemic.
+If you are in this position there are a number of ways you may continue to support the church in meeting its financial obligations of bills etc. For details please follow the link to our giving page:

 At home with a young family?